gatsbyjs/gatsby/packages/gatsby-codemods/README.md

 - Run a transform from this package on your project

 ```
-jscodeshift -t node_modules/gatsby-codemods/dist/transforms/global-graphql-calls.js my-project
+jscodeshift -t node_modules/gatsby-codemods/transforms/global-graphql-calls.js my-project
 ```

-- jscodeshift tries to match the formatting of your existing code, but you may need to use a tool like [prettier](https://prettier.io/) to ensure consistency after running these codemods.
+Note that jscodeshift tries to match the formatting of your existing code, but you may need to use a tool like [prettier](https://prettier.io/) to ensure consistency after running these codemods.

 Structure of a jscodeshift call: